icecube/sndaq/docs/snews.rst

 .. code-block:: bash

-  cping [server] [DDMMYY] [HHMMSS] [nanoseconds] [experiment]
+  cping [server] [DDMMYY] [HHMMSS] [nanoseconds] [xperiment]

-with IceCube being experiment 6.
+with IceCube being experiment **6**.
 After sending a ping from the IceCube system, shifters must confirm it has been recieved by the SNEWS alert servers.
-Log into the systems at BNL and INFN Bologna and then to the SNEWS alert servers as
-follows:
+Log into the systems at BNL and INFN Bologna and then to the SNEWS alert servers as follows:

 .. code-block:: bash